ec-jrc/lisflood-code/docs/3_step5_model-initialisation/index.md

 ```

-Prerun(c) uses the intermediate outputs of prerun(b) and returns the ouputs for the full initialization period (in the example above, prerun(c) reports the results for 02/01/1980 00:00 - 01/01/2025 00:00).
+Prerun(c) uses the intermediate outputs of prerun(b) and returns the outputs for the full initialization period (in the example above, prerun(c) reports the results for 02/01/1980 00:00 - 01/01/2025 00:00).
 Therefore, Prerun(c) generates all the files to be used for the LISFLOOD Cold Start.
 These outputs are: